demiourgoi/Linoleum/README.md

     - [Low level details](https://github.com/Kotlin/kotlinx.serialization/blob/master/docs/serializers.md): the plugin mentioned on the high level guide is what generates serilizer implemenations for classes marked as `Serializable`
     - [High level details](https://github.com/Kotlin/kotlinx.serialization/blob/master/docs/basic-serialization.md#basics)
     - [ContextualSerializer](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-contextual-serializer/): a mechanism for using custom serialization for specific fields and combine it with the serializer implemented by the plugin.
 E.g. when using a type defiend in another library.
+  - [Properties](https://kotlinlang.org/docs/properties.html): "In Kotlin, a field is only used as a part of a property to hold its value in memory. __Fields cannot be declared directly__.
+However, when a property needs a _backing field_, Kotlin provides it automatically.
+This backing field can be referenced in the accessors using the `field` identifier".
+Nevertheless, a `private` class property (declared either as constructor params or in the constructor body) doesn't get public gettters and setters generated
   - Logging
     - [Idiomatic way of logging in Kotlin](https://stackoverflow.com/questions/34416869/idiomatic-way-of-logging-in-kotlin)
     - [java.util.logging](https://docs.oracle.com/javase/8/docs/api/java/util/logging/package-summary.html)
+  - [Sequences](https://kotlinlang.org/api/core/kotlin-stdlib/kotlin.sequences/-sequence/): [analogous to Java 8 streams](https://www.baeldung.com/kotlin/java-8-stream-vs-kotlin), seem closer to Scala streams but dependencing on the implementation may only be iterated once.
   - Testing
     - [kotlin-test](https://kotlinlang.org/api/core/kotlin-test/), included in the standard library, has integration with standard Java test frameworks
     - [Kotest](https://kotest.io/) is an a test framework with PBT capabilities, an assertion library, and several testing styles including BDD and data driven testing